mnismayilli/mnismayilli/README.md

-- 👋 Hi, I’m @mnismayilli
+- 👋 Hi, I’m Mehman Ismayilli, aka Max.
+- 🎓 I am a final year PhD candidate in Economics.
+My research interests are industrial organisation 〄, economic theory 📑, and behavioural and experimental economics 🧫.
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis, experimental economics & machine learning
-- 🌱 I’m currently learning Python libraries in data analysis
+- 🌱 I’m developing my #Python and #R skills.
-- 💞️ I’m looking to collaborate on economics and finance projects
+- 💞️ I’m looking to collaborate on economics projects in IO and experimental economics.
-- 📫 You can contact me via email mnismayilli@outlook.com
+- 📫 You can contact me via email mnismayilli@outlook.com.